-1. Total fixed reward TFR 2.
-Cash-based short-term incentives STI 3.
-Equity-based long-term incentives ELTIP Total fixed reward (TFR) for executives, including the Managing Director, comprises a fixed base salary, superannuation contributions and optional salary sacrifice.
-The level of payment is set with reference to: The relative strategic value and importance of the role The complexity and breadth of the role Experience and skills required External market considerations for comparable positions Base salary rates are set with a view to attracting and retaining talented and culturally aligned executives, while delivering value to shareholders.
+1. Total fixed reward TFR

+Total fixed reward (TFR) for executives, including the Managing Director, comprises a fixed base salary, superannuation contributions and optional salary sacrifice.
+The level of payment is set with reference to:

+- > The relative strategic value and importance of the role - > The complexity and breadth of the role - > Experience and skills required - > External market considerations for comparable positions

+Base salary rates are set with a view to attracting and retaining talented and culturally aligned executives, while delivering value to shareholders.
 Executive salaries are periodically reviewed to take into account external market conditions, the business-critical nature of the role, and individual performance.

+2. Cash-based short-term incentives STI

 Cash-based short-term incentives (STIs) provide appropriate rewards to executives for meeting or exceeding performance targets and achieving our core company goals - both financial and non-financial.
 To this end, STI performance measures and associated targets are set with reference to the drivers of annual company performance and the roles of individual executives in achieving positive business outcomes.
 The level of STI assigned to executives is calculated annually using an STI 'scorecard', which comprises multiple performance elements.
 These include financial, growth, cultural, risk and compliance, reputational, customer and stakeholder measures.
 Financial and non-financial gateways serve to balance reward with MyState's profitability and to avoid rewarding conduct that is inconsistent with our values and risk framework.
 The STI is calculated as a percentage of TFR for each role, and the maximum percentage of TFR payable as an STI is determined by the Board.
-Long-term incentive payments to executives, in the form of company shares or performance rights, under the Executive Long-Term Incentive Plan (ELTIP), exist to encourage and culturally embed long-term thinking and risk management among our company leaders.
-Long-term planning plays an indispensable role in preparing the company to meet future challenges in an evolving financial services marketplace, and to take advantage of new opportunities as they arise.
-MyState's ongoing transition to a national, digital business model exemplifies this approach - one designed to meet the ever-changing needs of customers and to sustain long-term value for shareholders.